Skip to main content

 Typically, pregnancy symptoms begin between weeks four and six.
 Missing your period is one of the first indications that you are pregnant, but if your cycle is irregular, it may be challenging to identify this.
 Additionally, implantation bleeding can occur at three weeks pregnant, or approximately ten to fourteen days following conception, and be mistaken for your period.

 Even though it is possible to become pregnant without exhibiting many of the classic early pregnancy symptoms, it is always a good idea to be aware of the warning signs.
-That being said, there are a few other early pregnancy symptoms to be aware of later on, such as sore or swollen breasts, exhaustion, increased urination, and nausea with or without vomiting.
+People often compare these sensations with PMS, which makes it harder to distinguish both experiences.

 When should I take a pregnancy test?

 The first day of your missed period is the ideal time to take a pregnancy test.
-This is due to the fact that human chorionic gonadotropin (hCG), the pregnancy hormone that is detected by at-home pregnancy tests, is produced by your body approximately six days after conception.
+This is due to the fact that human chorionic gonadotropin (hCG), the pregnancy hormone detected by at-home tests, is produced approximately six days after conception.
+You can explore how hCG levels rise in early pregnancy to understand why timing matters.

 1 week pregnant checklist

 It is advised by experts to take 400 micrograms of folic acid daily for one month prior to becoming pregnant and for as long as 12 weeks of pregnancy.
-This is so that your baby's developing brain, spine, or spinal cord won't be harmed by a neural tube defect, which is something that folic acid reduces the chance of developing.
+This supports early neural tube development, which begins very soon after conception.

 When to consult a doctor at 1 week pregnant

 You are not formally pregnant at one week, thus this week is not necessary for your visit to the doctor.
-It's best to contact your healthcare practitioner as soon as you receive a positive pregnancy test result, which usually occurs around week four of pregnancy.
+It's best to contact your healthcare practitioner as soon as you receive a positive pregnancy test result.